Explore Hand Infections

 In rare instances, a tendon sheath infection can be caused by an “atypical mycobacterium.”
 These develop gradually and may be associated with swelling and stiffness without much pain or redness.
 This type of infection is treated with special antibiotics for several months.
 Surgical removal of the infected lining of the tendons may also be necessary.
 Residual stiffness is common, despite treatment.
 Such infections may involve other soft tissues as well.
 Mycobacterium marinum is a common form and typically develops after puncture wounds from fish spines, or contamination of a simple wound or abrasion from stagnant water (in nature or from aquariums).
 Identification of the organism can be difficult.
 Patients with impaired immune systems (AIDS patients, cancer patients) are more susceptible to atypical mycobacterial infections.

 Infections from bites, from humans or animals, are typically associated with several bacteria.
 Although Streptococcus and Staphylococcus can be involved (driven in from the skin by a tooth), other organisms common to the mouth may be seen and typically require other or additional antibiotics.
 Eikenella corrodens is often seen with human bite injuries and Pasteurella multocida is seen with dog and especially cat bite wounds.
 Wounds frequently are not closed after treatment so that any infection can drain out, and deep structures such as joints may be involved.
 Surgical trimming of infected/crushed tissue is often required.
 Rabies infection from an infected animal may be serious, even fatal.
-Treatment is associated with risk.
 Fortunately, the reported cases of rabies in humans are rare, and the incidence of rabies is small in domestic animals, most cases coming from bites from wild animals.